-This case implicates significant questions about administrative overreach and judicial abdication: whether an administrative agency may claim the judicial power to say what the law is; whether, and to what extent, the quasi-judicial rulings of an administrative agency warrant deference; and, finally, whether courts are obligated to reject deference when an administrative interpretation trumps the rule of lenity, thereby authorizing the permanent removal of noncitizens.
-PLF offers a discussion of the relevant constitutional principles and the dire consequences of ignoring them, and urges this Court to grant review.
+whether an administrative agency may claim the judicial power to say what the law is; whether, and to what extent, the quasi-judicial rulings of an administrative agency warrant deference; and, finally, whether courts are obligated to reject deference when an administrative interpretation trumps the rule of lenity, thereby authorizing the permanent removal of noncitizens.
+PLF offers a discussion of the relevant constitutional principles and the dire consequences of ignoring them, and urges this Court to restore the rule of lenity, and not administrative deference, to its proper place.

-INTRODUCTION AND SUMMARY OF ARGUMENT
+SUMMARY OF ARGUMENT

-In the Immigration and Nationality Act (INA), established harsh consequences noncitizens convicted of certain criminal offenses.
+In the Immigration and Nationality Act (INA), established harsh consequences Congress for noncitizens convicted of certain criminal offenses.
 Those who have committed an offense "relating to . . . the obstruction of justice" face permanent banishment from this country.
-See 8 U.S.C. § 1101(a)(43)(S).
-That's true even if they have become lawful permanent residents, had children who are citizens of the United States, and worked and lived as every other American for years.
-How Courts go about resolving the statutory question of which crimes qualify for these harsh consequences, therefore, matters greatly noncitizens, their families, and indeed every person in this country who values fair and predictable outcomes in our immigration system.
+See 8 U.S.C. $\S$ 1101(a)(43)(S).
+That is true even if they have become lawful permanent residents, had children who are citizens of the United States, and worked and lived as every other American for years.
+How Courts go about resolving the statutory question of which crimes qualify for these harsh matters consequences, therefore. greatly for noncitizens, their families, and indeed every person in this country who values fair and predictable outcomes in our immigration system.